Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Viewing-angle-dependent Properties and Luminosity Function of Kilonovae and Optical Afterglows

 Since the afterglow radiation is significantly beamed due to the relativistic outflow, the afterglow lightcurve would highly depend on the viewing direction.
 Figure \ref{fig4} shows the kilonova and afterglow lightcurves with different viewing directions in the $r$ band.
 One can conclude that the larger the viewing angle, the fainter the afterglow emission and the more significant the kilonova contribution.
-For the afterglow emission with $\sin\theta_{\rm v} \lesssim 0.20$ ($\theta_{\rm v}\lesssim2\theta_{\rm c}$), the EM signals from most BNS mergers would be afterglow-dominated.
-When $\sin\theta_{\rm v}\gtrsim0.40$, the peak luminosity of kilonova emission from most BNS mergers is always much brighter than the afterglow luminosity at $\sim1\,{\rm day}$ after the merger.
+For the afterglow emission with $\sin\theta_{\rm v} \lesssim 0.10$ ($\theta_{\rm v}\lesssim2\theta_{\rm c}$), the EM signals from most BNS mergers would still be afterglow-dominated. {The observations of kilonovae with $\sin\theta_{\rm v} \lesssim 0.20$ may easily be polluted by the associated afterglows, because observable kilonovae would always emerge as a fast-evolving bump on top of the afterglow emissions.} When $\sin\theta_{\rm v}\gtrsim0.20$, the peak luminosity of kilonova emission from most BNS mergers is always much brighter than the afterglow luminosity at $\sim1\,{\rm day}$ after the merger.
 In this case, it is only when the kilonova becomes dim, i.e., after $\sim5-10\,{\rm day}$, that one can observe the off-axis jet afterglow.